dbl-works/terraform/cdn/README.md

 A repository for setting up an S3 bucket to host static files such as a frontend app, images, fronts, etc.

-Access is permitted only through a Cloudfront distribution that requires an SSL certificate for your custom domain.
+Access is permitted only through a Cloudfront distribution that requires an SSL certificate for your domain.
+Due to Cloudfront limitations, this certificate must be in `us-east-1` (find more details on this below).

 ## Usage